 ~/.claude/exactly, but only contains the four shared entries:

 The whole sync command — install stow, locate the repo, git pull --ff-only, inventory the four tracked items, offer per-item migration, offer per-item backup, dry-run, then stow for real — is a single Claude Code slash command checked into the repo.
-The first time you run it, it asks for confirmation at every destructive step.
+The first run asks for confirmation at every destructive step.
 Subsequent runs are git pull plus stow --restow and produce no prompts at all.

 The bootstrap problem, and how to test it without fear